neondatabase/website/content/docs/extensions/timescaledb.md

 ---
 title: The timescaledb extension
-subtitle: timescaledb is an extension for handling time-series data.
+subtitle: timescaledb is an extension for handling time-series data
 enableTableOfContents: true
 ---

 `timescaledb` enables the efficient storage and retrieval of time-series data.
 Time-series data is a sequential collection of observations or measurements recorded over time.
 For example, IoT devices continuously generate data points with timestamps, representing measurements or events. `timescaledb` is designed to handle large volumes of time-stamped data and provides SQL capabilities on top of a time-oriented data model such as IoT data, sensor readings, financial market data, and other time-series datasets.

 This guide provides an introduction to the `timescaledb` extension.
 You’ll learn how to enable the extension in Neon, create hypertables, run simple queries, and analyze data using `timescaledb` functions.
 Finally, you’ll see how to delete data to free up space.

 <Admonition type="note">
 `timescaledb` is an open-source extension for Postgres that can be installed on any Neon Project using the instructions below.
 </Admonition>

-**Version Availability:**
+**Version availability:**

-The version of `timescaledb` available on Neon varies based on which version of Postgres you select for your project.
+The version of `timescaledb` available on Neon depends on the version of Postgres you select for your Neon project.

 - Postgres 14 - `timescaledb` 2.10.1
 - Postgres 15 - `timescaledb` 2.10.1